LHebner/vendingCLI/java/README.md

          >01/01/2016 12:01:25 PM Cowtales B2 $8.50 $7.50
          >01/01/2016 12:01:35 PM GIVE CHANGE: $7.50 $0.00
          >```
-9. Create as many of your classes as possible to be "testable" classes.
-Limit console input and output to as few classes as possible.
-10. Optional - Sales Report
-    - Provide a "Hidden" menu option on the main menu ("4") that writes to a sales report that shows the total sales since the machine was started.
-The name of the file must include the date and time so each sales report is uniquely named.
-    - An example of the output format is provided below.
-11. Provide unit tests demonstrating that your code works correctly.

 ___
 ### Vending Machine Data File
 The input file that stocks the vending machine products is a pipe `|` delimited file.
 Each line is a separate product in the file and follows the below format: